mac-cain13/notificato/Readme.md

         //  Be aware that this method is blocking and on failure Notificare will retry a few times
         $messageEnvelope = $notificare->send($message);

-        // The returned envelope contains usefull information about how many retries were needed and if sending succeeded echo $messageEnvelope->getFinalStatusDescription();
+        // The returned envelope contains usefull information about how many retries where needed and if sending succeeded echo $messageEnvelope->getFinalStatusDescription();
     }